southwick-associates/implan/README.md

 A Southwick-only R package that streamlines the process of working with Implan.
 It also provides some convenience functions for writing results to Excel worksheets.

-1. Converting spending estimates to spending by implan sector
-2. Writing excel worksheets (Industry/Commercial) to be imported as Implan activities
-3. Synthesizing Implan output (csv) into a table of economic contribution results

 ## Installation

 ```r